January 8, 2020 / TIPS & TRICKS

 Yosemite is really an all year destination wedding location.
 The valley is perfect for a winter wedding as Glacier & Taft Point both close for the winter months.
 The roads are more accessible in fall, spring and summer and the waterfalls are really going in May, June and July (also peak season!)
 My favorite months to go to Yosemite are in April (before school is out and the waterfalls are starting up) or in October and November when the valley is rustic and covered in orange and yellow.

 I’m based in Colorado, but I also travel to California frequently for elopements or to visit my family!
 My photography package for Yosemite weddings includes all of my travel to and from the park with lodging.
-(Check out my travel schedule and see if you want to avoid travel fees)
+(Check out my travel schedule and see if you want to save $500!)

-- ⇻ Includes travel fees for me anywhere in the US!
+- Includes travel fees for to Yosemite from Colorado.

 YOSEMITE WEDDING LOCATIONS

 Yosemite is set up to bring you all the fun, adventure and love into one single space.
 The ceremony locations in Yosemite are laid out to where you can explore the valley before or after your ceremony seamlessly.
 Once you’ve completed your ceremony, you can head to the valley and enjoy the soft sun as it lifts above Half Dome followed by breakfast at the Ahwahnee Hotel.

 Because Yosemite is very busy and the ceremony spots are first come, first serve, I would suggest starting at these spots early and then explore new areas of the park afterwards for more photos!
 Like I mentioned before, you can have your ceremony in one spot and take pictures elsewhere after.
 Yosemite is a big national park, so there are plenty of places to duck away and avoid the crowds!

 Check out the list of my favorite wedding locations along with the rest of the designated ceremony spots!